 Type 1 is point in time, whereas Type 2 is assessed over a period of time, and therefore more difficult to achieve.

 Demonstrating that you’re SOC 2 compliant is important because it demonstrates that your company has adequate, effective controls in place to govern how information is handled within the business.

-This is a more reliable process than simply giving your word to enterprise clients that you have sufficient security protocols in place to protect sensitive general data, since a SOC 2 audit is performed by an independent third-party auditor.
+This is a more reliable process than simply giving your word to enterprise clients that you have sufficient security protocols in place to protect sensitive general data, since a SOC 2 audit has specific requirements and is performed by an independent third-party auditor.